Heller and D’Onofrio on the eclectic Modernists who defined an era

 Typeroom: How important was the graphic design scene in the shaping of American culture as we know it?

-Steve: America is a nation of images but graphic design is something of a mystery.
+Heller: America is a nation of images but graphic design is something of a mystery.
 It was long seen but not heard.
 So, while everything is graphically designed - from packages to logos to record covers - graphic design as a discipline did not have an overt impact.
 The results of graphic design, however, had an incredible impact.

 Courtesy of Mary Condon